Duality theorems for \'etale gerbes on orbifolds: Groupoid algebras and Hochschild cohomology of gerbes on orbifolds

 \subsection{Global quotient}

-In this subsection, we consider the special case of the global quotient, which is very close to what we developed in Section \ref{sec:mackey}.
-Consider the group extension as in equation (\ref{eq:extension})
+In this subsection, we consider the special case of a global quotient, which is very close to the developments in Sec. \ref{sec:mackey}.
+Consider the group extension as in Eq. (\ref{eq:extension}).
 Let $M$ be a smooth manifold.
-We assume that $H$ acts on $M$ by diffeomorphisms so that $G$ is contained in the kernel of the group homomorphism $H\to \text{Diff}(M)$, i.e., the induced $G$-action on $M$ is trivial.
+We assume that $H$ acts on $M$ by diffeomorphisms so that the induced $G$-action on $M$ is trivial.
 Therefore, the composition of $H\to \text{Diff}(M)$ with a section $s: Q\to H$ of (\ref{eq:extension}) yields a well-defined $Q$-action on $M$.
 Consequently, this defines a $G$-gerbe $\Y=[M/H]$ over $\B=[M/Q]$.
 In terms of groupoids, this gives the following extension of Lie groupoids, which generalizes Eq. (\ref{eq:extension}),